CIT Services

 Marie Onukiavage – Crisis Intervention Team, The Advocacy Alliance, NAMI Northeast Region PA

-Sarah Petzold – LSW, MSW, CTP – Healing Within Counselors and Psychotherapy, PLLC
+Sarah Pandolfo – LSW, MSW, CTP – Healing Within Counselors and Psychotherapy, PLLC

 Tom Richardson – Dunmore Police Department